 70C.
 Seized property, Sheriff to determine fair value of

-(1) Before selling an offender’s saleable interest in any personal or real property under a warrant, the Sheriff must take reasonable steps to determine a fair value for the interest.
+(1) Before selling a debtor’s saleable interest in any personal or real property under a warrant, the Sheriff must take reasonable steps to determine a fair value for the interest.

 (2) For the purposes of determining a fair value the Sheriff may —

-(a) request the offender to provide the Sheriff with such information relevant to the value of the interest as is known to the offender or is reasonably capable of being ascertained by the offender;
+(a) request the debtor to provide the Sheriff with such information relevant to the value of the interest as is known to the debtor or is reasonably capable of being ascertained by the debtor;

 (b) if the nature and apparent value of the interest is such that it is reasonable to do so, engage a suitably qualified and experienced person to give the Sheriff a written valuation of the interest.

 [Section 70C inserted by No. 59 of 2004 s.
-99.]
+99; amended by No. 48 of 2012 s.
+43.]

 70D.
 Interests of others

-If a person other than the offender has any legal or equitable interest in any personal or real property in which the offender has a saleable interest, that interest and that of the offender may be sold together if —
+If a person other than the debtor has any legal or equitable interest in any personal or real property in which the debtor has a saleable interest, that interest and that of the debtor may be sold together if —

 (a) the Sheriff is of the opinion that such a sale is desirable;